The Ballinastoe Woods walk is arguably one of the best-known of the many walks in Wicklow

 Some quick need-to-knows about the Ballinastoe Woods Walk

 So, the Ballinastoe Forest Walk isn’t as straightforward as the likes of the nearby Djouce Mountain Walk.
-Here are some quick need-to-knows (cheers to Greg Kennedy and Hugo Gallagher for their help with this one!):
+Take 20 seconds to read the below points as they’ll save you hassle in the long run:

 You’ll find Ballinastoe Woods in Wicklow, at Sraghmore, Oldtown, to be precise.
-It’s a stone’s throw from Lough Tay and a short drive from Roundwood.
+It’s a stone’s throw from Lough Tay and a short drive from Roundwood Village.

 There are several different walks of varying lengths that you can tackle here, and they range from 30 minutes to 3.5 hours+ in length.
 More on this below.